brianhoch/vim-configs/README.markdown

 ## First time usage ##

-If you have an existing .vim directory move it out of the way for now and backup your .vimrc.
+If you have an existing .vim directory move it out of the way for now and backup your .vimrc and .gvimrc.

 Check out the repo in your home directory like so:

 ```
 git clone http://github.com/brianhoch/vim-configs.git .vim
 ln -s .vim/vimrc .vimrc
+ls -s .vim/gvimrc .gvimrc
 cd .vim
 git submodule init
 git submodule update